excid3/tailwindcss-stimulus-components/README.md

 - `data-popover-translate-x-value` defines the css transform-translate X value used in positioning the popover.It can be anything from a percentage to rem units to pixels.
 Default to `0px`.

-- `data-popover-translate-y-value="-128%"` defines the css transform-translate Y value used in positioning the popover.
+- `data-popover-translate-y-value` defines the css transform-translate Y value used in positioning the popover.
 It can be anything from a percentage to rem units to pixels.
 Default to `0px`.

 ### Autosave (Rails-only)